ManTech International (NASDAQ:MANT) Releases FY 2021 Earnings Guidance

-ManTech International (NASDAQ:MANT) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $3.570-$3.680 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.530.
+ManTech International (NASDAQ:MANT) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $3.570-$3.680 for the period, compared to the Thomson Reuters consensus estimate of $3.530.
 The company issued revenue guidance of $2.65 billion-$2.75 billion, compared to the consensus revenue estimate of $2.67 billion.

-A number of research firms have weighed in on MANT.
-Zacks Investment Research raised shares of ManTech International from a sell rating to a hold rating in a report on Friday, August 6th.
-Morgan Stanley raised their price objective on ManTech International from $89.00 to $90.00 and gave the stock an equal weight rating in a report on Tuesday, June 15th.
-Credit Suisse Group raised their price objective on ManTech International from $60.00 to $66.00 and gave the stock an underperform rating in a report on Wednesday, August 4th.
-Wells Fargo & Company began coverage on ManTech International in a report on Tuesday, May 18th.
-They issued an equal weight rating and a $83.00 price objective for the company.
-Finally, Alliance Global Partners decreased their price objective on ManTech International from $96.00 to $88.00 and set a neutral rating for the company in a report on Wednesday, August 4th.
-One analyst has rated the stock with a sell rating and four have assigned a hold rating to the company’s stock.
-ManTech International has an average rating of Hold and an average price target of $84.80.
+ManTech International (NASDAQ:MANT) last posted its earnings results on Tuesday, August 3rd.
+The technology company reported $0.99 earnings per share for the quarter, topping analysts’ consensus estimates of $0.87 by $0.12.
+ManTech International had a return on equity of 9.21% and a net margin of 5.12%.
+As a group, research analysts predict that ManTech International will post 3.62 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, September 24th.
-Stockholders of record on Friday, September 10th will be issued a $0.38 dividend.
-The ex-dividend date is Thursday, September 9th.
-This represents a $1.52 annualized dividend and a dividend yield of 1.83%.
-ManTech International’s dividend payout ratio is currently 45.24%.
+A number of analysts have weighed in on the company.
+Alliance Global Partners lowered their target price on ManTech International from $96.00 to $88.00 and set a neutral rating for the company in a report on Wednesday, August 4th.
+Zacks Investment Research upgraded ManTech International from a sell rating to a hold rating in a report on Friday, August 6th.
+Credit Suisse Group increased their price objective on ManTech International from $60.00 to $66.00 and gave the company an underperform rating in a report on Wednesday, August 4th.
+Wells Fargo & Company initiated coverage on ManTech International in a report on Tuesday, May 18th.
+They set an equal weight rating and a $83.00 price objective for the company.
+Finally, Morgan Stanley increased their price objective on ManTech International from $89.00 to $90.00 and gave the company an equal weight rating in a report on Tuesday, June 15th.
+One equities research analyst has rated the stock with a sell rating and four have issued a hold rating to the stock.
+The stock currently has a consensus rating of Hold and a consensus price target of $84.80.

-In related news, Director Richard L. Armitage sold 4,000 shares of the company’s stock in a transaction that occurred on Wednesday, May 26th.
-The stock was sold at an average price of $86.30, for a total value of $345,200.00.
-Following the sale, the director now owns 4,000 shares in the company, valued at approximately $345,200.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CFO Judith L. Bjornaas sold 7,500 shares of the company’s stock in a transaction that occurred on Friday, May 21st.
-The stock was sold at an average price of $86.07, for a total value of $645,525.00.
+In related news, CFO Judith L. Bjornaas sold 7,500 shares of ManTech International stock in a transaction that occurred on Friday, May 21st.
+The shares were sold at an average price of $86.07, for a total value of $645,525.00.
 Following the completion of the sale, the chief financial officer now owns 24,521 shares in the company, valued at approximately $2,110,522.47.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Kevin M. Phillips sold 22,500 shares of ManTech International stock in a transaction that occurred on Wednesday, August 11th.
+The shares were sold at an average price of $83.25, for a total transaction of $1,873,125.00.
+Following the completion of the sale, the chief executive officer now owns 128,030 shares of the company’s stock, valued at approximately $10,658,497.50.
 The disclosure for this sale can be found here.
-Insiders sold a total of 21,982 shares of company stock valued at $1,884,184 over the last three months.
-Insiders own 33.59% of the company’s stock.
+Over the last quarter, insiders sold 44,482 shares of company stock worth $3,757,309.
+33.59% of the stock is currently owned by insiders.

 ManTech International Corp. engages in the provision of information technology and technical services solutions.
 It also offers cyber security, software and systems development, enterprise information technology, multi-disciplined intelligence, program protection and mission assurance, system engineering, test and evaluation, command, control, communications, computers, intelligence, training, supply chain, and management consulting.